SkylineCommunications/dataminer-docs/user-guide/Advanced_Modules/Dashboards_and_Low_Code_Apps/GQI/Extensions/API_Reference/GQIColumn.md

 uid: GQI_GQIColumn
 ---

-# GQIColumn Class
+# GQIColumn class

 ## Definition

-Namespace: `Skyline.DataMiner.Analytics.GenericInterface`
+- Namespace: `Skyline.DataMiner.Analytics.GenericInterface`
-Assembly: `SLAnalyticsTypes.dll`
+- Assembly: `SLAnalyticsTypes.dll`

 Provides the base class for a column in GQI.

 ## Derived types

-The *GQIColumn* object is an abstract class, with the derived types:
+The *GQIColumn* object is an abstract class, with the following derived types:

 - `GQIBooleanColumn`
 - `GQIDateTimeColumn`
 - `GQIDoubleColumn`
 - `GQIIntColumn`
 - `GQIStringColumn`
 - `GQITimeSpanColumn` (from DataMiner 10.3.9/10.4.0 onwards<!-- RN 36717 -->)